getify/You-Dont-Know-JS/es6 & beyond/ch4.md

 Let's clear up some misconceptions: Promises are not about replacing callbacks.
 Promises provide a trustable intermediary -- that is, between your calling code and the async code that will perform the task -- to manage callbacks.

-Another way of thinking about a Promise is as an event listener, upon which you can register to listen for an event that lets you know when a task has completed.
+Another way of thinking about a Promise is as an event listener, on which you can register to listen for an event that lets you know when a task has completed.
 It's an event that will only ever fire once, but it can be thought of as an event nonetheless.

 Promises can be chained together, which can sequence a series of asychronously completing steps.
-Together with higher-level abstractions like the `all(..)` method (in classic terms, a "gate") and the `race(..)` method (in classic terms, a "latch"), promise chains provide an approximation of async flow control.
+Together with higher-level abstractions like the `all(..)` method (in classic terms, a "gate") and the `race(..)` method (in classic terms, a "latch"), promise chains provide a mechanism for async flow control.

 Yet another way of conceptualizing a Promise is that it's a *future value*, a time-independent container wrapped around a value.
 This container can be reasoned about identically whether the underlying value is final or not.
 Observing the resolution of a Promise extracts this value once available.
 In other words, a Promise is said to be the async version of a sync function's return value.